 While telephone entry systems do enable guest access, they still don’t compare to intercoms.
 Many telephone entry systems only connect with residents’ landline phones.
 As more residents use their smartphones in everyday life, traditional telephone entry systems become increasingly inconvenient.
 Telephone entry providers have tried to compensate by offering cell phone compatibility.
 However, telephone entry system cellular capabilities have their problems.
 These systems are harder and more expensive to install and maintain than IP gate intercoms.

 Gate intercoms are the best option for an effective controlled access system.
 Intercoms don’t depend on other infrastructure to function as telephone entry systems do.
-And they improve on the functionality of an access control system while offering greater security and more features.
+And they improve on the functionality of an access control system while offering greater security and more features, including a completely keyless entry experience.

 ButterflyMX gate entry system